 “Can I help you find anything?” the clerk behind the counter asks.

 As you ponder the myriad of cigars before you, how are you feeling?
 Confident?
 Confused?
 Excited?
 Overwhelmed?
-There's no right answer; but I'd like to address a couple misconceptions I've noticed.
+There’s no right answer; but I’d like to address a couple cigar misconceptions I’ve noticed are held by many beginner to intermediate level cigar enthusiasts.

-The first is that many cigar smokers focus too much on wrapper color.
-Believing that the wrapper color is indicative of the cigar's strength, the tendency is to reach for an extra-pale shade grown wrapper.
+The first misconception is that many cigar smokers focus too much on wrapper color.
+Believing that the wrapper color is indicative of the cigar’s strength, the tendency is to reach for an extra-pale shade grown wrapper.
+This is one of the cigar misconceptions that can cause a smoker to take a pass on a stick they might really enjoy.

 While there may be a slight correlation between strength and wrapper color, it’s unreliable at best.
 The color of a wrapper has more to do with the actual flavors of a cigar than with its strength.
 That comes from the filler blend, and the ligero leaves, in particular.
 Located at the top of the tobacco plant, these leaves receive the most nutrients and sunlight, and are therefore the strongest and fullest-flavored.

-The second is that smaller cigars are less potent.
-Anyone who has ever smoked a fresh Fuente Fuente OpusX "Power Ranger" can tell you this one is dead wrong.
+The second of the cigar misconceptions I’m addressing today is that smaller cigars are less potent.
+Anyone who has ever smoked a fresh Fuente Fuente OpusX “Power Ranger” can tell you this one is dead wrong.
 Sure, a smaller vitola may look less imposing, but its diminutive diameter makes for a stronger smoke.

 One final word: there’s no substitute for experience, but good advice goes a long way.
 Never be afraid or embarrassed to ask for advice from the guy or gal behind the counter.
 High-quality smoke shops like Leaf take pride in training their staff to cater to your taste preference and experience on a personal basis.